IhorAntiukhov/think-note/README.md

 # Key consideration

-If you were to develop your own Supabase backend, you would have to create some PostgreSQL functions and triggers.
+If you were to develop your own Supabase backend, you would have to create some **PostgreSQL functions and triggers**.
 These functions should cover:

 - Automatic creation of the user's row in the profiles table.
-  -Automatic updation of the updated_at column in the notes and the ideas tables.
+- Automatic updation of the updated_at column in the notes and the ideas tables.
-  -Automatic calculation of the total number of words and the number of visits in a folder.
+- Automatic calculation of the total number of words and the number of visits in a folder.
+- Saving an AI-generated response by inserting a new row or updating the existing one.
+- Creating and updating a note with its tags.
+- Moving a note or folder to another folder.

 # License